 ☐ Item 23: Are software vulnerability patches applied on a regular basis?

-Patch management is the most fundamental of basics; however, the reality at local offices in Laos is that updates often cannot be performed due to insufficient bandwidth.
+Patch management is the most fundamental of basics; however, the reality at local offices in Laos is that updates are sometimes impossible due to insufficient bandwidth.
 Procedures for offline updates should also be prepared.

 ☐ Item 24: Have you implemented a security awareness program for employees?